TALK TO SALES

 Instead of creating a wellness program, you can offer your employees a wellness stipend.
 Wellness stipends help you easily offer an employee benefit while giving your employees control over how they use their benefit.

-You give your employees a monthly allowance for wellness expense reimbursement with a wellness stipend.
+You give your employees a monthly allowance for wellness.
 This could be for gym memberships, fitness classes, exercise equipment, and more.

 Conclusion

-Employee turnover is caused by various factors, many of them controllable.
-Understanding common causes of employee turnover and how to avoid it can help you retain your employees and improve their wellbeing at the same time.
-If you want to know what’s driving your employee to leave, consider conducting an exit interview for departing employees.
+Understanding the common causes of employee turnover and how to avoid it can help you retain your employees and improve their well-being at the same time.
+If you want to know what's driving your workers to leave, consider conducting an exit interview.

-Allowing employees to move up in the company, providing them with a great onboarding experience, recognizing accomplishments, and offering competitive compensation and benefits can help reduce your organization's employee turnover rate.
+When you allow high-performing employees to move up in your company, you give them a reason to stay.
+You can also provide a great onboarding experience, recognize accomplishments, and offer competitive compensation and benefits to help reduce employee turnover at your organization.